Blog > Articles

 The Plate Method can also be helpful for those with specific health concerns, such as diabetes.
 The American Diabetes Association offers this method as a simple way to plan your meals.
 For those with diabetes, it is important to focus on including complex carbs (found in whole grains and starchy vegetables) and protein in each meal.
 This can help to avoid blood sugar spikes and keep blood sugar levels stable.
 One study comparing different approaches to nutrition in self managing type 2 diabetes found that patients who had a baseline blood sugar level of 7-10% found significant improvement in glycemic control using the Plate Method, carbohydrate counting, and following advice of a Certified Diabetes Educator.

-Plate Method for Vegans
+Plate method for vegans

 The Plate Method can be easily adapted to meet the needs of different dietary needs, such as those following a vegan or vegetarian diet.
 For vegans, the Plate Method can be modified to include plant-based proteins such as tofu, tempeh, and beans, and to exclude animal products such as meat and dairy.
 Similarly, vegetarians can follow the Plate Method by including plant-based proteins and dairy products, but excluding meat.
 Some vitamin supplements may be recommended as well, depending on your specific needs and your nutrient intake while following a vegan or vegetarian diet.
 Common supplements include vitamin B12 or vitamin D.